• Skip to primary navigation

 • 1 cup fish balls sliced in half

-• ½ cup sliced Chinese sausage also known as Chinese chorizo
+• ½ cup sliced Chinese sausage also called Chinese chorizo

 • 3 cups chicken broth